Edmondchong/Edmond_Project_3/README.md

 Added explainability for model predictions.

 Deployed an interactive Streamlit app for easy testing.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 📌 Notes for Recruiters

 The GitHub repo shows only the demo app code.

-The training pipeline, experiments, and deployment scripts are private but available upon request.
+The training pipeline, experiments, and deployment scripts are private but can be happily shared upon request.

 This is one of several projects I’ve developed to demonstrate end-to-end AI engineering skills: from model training → evaluation → explainability → deployment.